DouglasGuimaraes/NetCoreApi-Kafka/README.md

 ## Description

 The purpose of the project is using the basic features of Apache Kafka.<br>
-For that I created two Microservices (Web API) projects inside the solution:
+For that I created two Microservices (Web API) projects using .Net Core 3.1:

 1) Producer
 <br><br>